aidanscannell/ModeRL/experiments/README.md

 # Experiments for Mode Constrained Model-Based Reinforcement Learning via Gaussian Processes

+Experiments accompanying paper.

+I use [hydra](https://hydra.cc/) to configure the experiments and [Weights & Biases](https://wandb.ai/site) for experiment tracking.

 ## Configuratin with Hydra
-I use hydra to configure the experiments.
-All of the [experiments](./configs/experiment) use the base config in [./configs/main.yaml](./configs/main.yaml) but override it differently.
+All of the [experiments](./configs/experiment) use the base hydra config in [./configs/main.yaml](./configs/main.yaml) but override it differently.
-The overrides can be seen in [experiments](./configs/experiment) or an experiments config can be viewed with
+The overrides can be seen in [experiments](./configs/experiment).
+Alternatively, an experiments config can be viewed with
 ``` shell
 python train.py +experiment=INSERT_EXPERIMENT_NAME --cfg job
 ```